ome/bio-formats-documentation/sphinx/developers/java-library.rst

 build path.
 You will also need :file:`ome-common.jar` for common I/O functions, :file:`ome-xml.jar` for metadata standardization, and `SLF4J <http://www.slf4j.org/>`_ for :doc:`logging`.
+Since version 6.12.0, developers will need to declare the logging library they wish to use see :doc:`Logging <logging>` for the recommended frameworks.

 Dependencies
 ^^^^^^^^^^^^